Constellation-Labs/documentation-hub/validate/automated/install/nodectlInstallUpdate2.md

 ---
-title: New Install - Disable Root Access
+title: New Install - Updates
-hide_table_of_contents: false
+hide_table_of_contents: true
 ---
 <intro-end />